Alice Lake Provincial Park

 Alice Lake Provincial Park is a provincial park in British Columbia, Canada.

 History

 Alice Lake is named for the wife of Charles Rose, who settled in the district about 1888.
 Although the area was used for logging from the 1880s until the 1920s, Alice Lake and the surrounding area has been a popular recreation destination since the area was settled.
-The park was established on November 23, 1956, and was expanded on 14 February 1961 to cover 396 ha.
-It was again expanded on 20 October 2009 with an additional 15 ha to increase the park to its current size of 411 ha.
+The park was established on November 23, 1956, and was expanded on February 14, 1961, to cover 396 ha.
+It was again expanded on October 20, 2009, with an additional 15 ha to increase the park to its current size of 411 ha.

 Geography

 Alice Lake Provincial Park is home to four freshwater lakes, those being Alice, Edith, Fawn, and Stump Lakes.
 The park also hosts a large hill, DeBeck's Hill, that offers views of the Tantalus Range and Mt.
 Garibaldi.

 Ecology

 The park is home to a number of mammal species, including squirrels, chipmunks, and raccoons.
-Bird species that call the park home include Stellar's jays, crows, ospreys, and great blue herons.
+Bird species that call the park home include Stellar's jays, crows, ravens, ospreys, and great blue herons.
 Although not inside the park, the Brackendale bald eagle colony is very close to Alice Lake and eagles from there can often be seen in the park.
 Marine life in and around the lakes include introduced red-eared slider turtles, and native rainbow, Dolly Varden, and cutthroat trout.
-Trees include Douglas-fir, cedar, and hemlock.
+Trees include Douglas fir, cedar, and hemlock.